yoandresaav/Trift-Store/README.md

 - Protect aws or google permission IAM

 8. Develop a contingency plan for error-handling across various stages of the operation.
-- In Django first enable MAIL_ADMIN and logging
+- In Django first enable MAIL_ADMIN and logging.
+Every day review log and email.
 - Im not sure about Vue, but in React I have implemented a catch over the error page in react-router and notificate the backend with each error.
+Is simple but work fine, and notificate with a email.
 - In Django implement @transaction.atomic to rollback database operation through diferents stages when errors happens.

 9. Enumerate the testing methodologies to ensure system reliability and performance.